insanXYZ/DataStructureAlgorithm/Readme.md

-This repository is used for learning algorithm structure data using Golang, this material is prepared based on the roadmap available at [roadmap.sh/datastructures-and-algorithms](https://roadmap.sh/datastructures-and-algorithms)
+This repository is used for learning data structure algorithm using Golang.